Home: Power Supplies, Battery Chargers, Battery Packs and switching power supply

 E = C*Vavg

 Where E is the energy stored in watt-hours, C is the capacity in amp-hours, and Vavg is the average voltage during discharge.
-Yes, watt-hours is a measure of energy.
+Yes, watt-hours is a measure of energy, just like kilowatt-hours.
 Multiply by 3600 and you get watt-seconds, which is also known as Joules.

 Step 1.
 Back of the envelope